Tony Haygarth: Life and career

-Haygarth's work in theatre included The Tempest and Twelve Angry Men in 1996, for both of which he was nominated for Laurence Olivier Theatre Awards for Best Actor in a Supporting Role; he was also the author of several plays.
+Haygarth's work in theatre included The Tempest and Twelve Angry Men in 1996, both of which brought nominations for Laurence Olivier Theatre Awards for Best Actor in a Supporting Role; he was also the author of several plays.
 He won the Clarence Derwent Award for Simpatico (1995).
 His first play, The Lie, dealt with the death of Shakespeare's rival Christopher Marlowe.

 In 1995 he appeared in Our Friends In The North as Roy Johnson, a police officer attempting to uncover police corruption.

 He also appeared in Inspector Morse ("Daughters of Cain") as Ted Brooks, as well as two episodes of Sharpe (Sharpe’s Enemy and Sharpe's Justice).

 His films included Chicken Run and Fakers.
 In 2008 he played Alfred Doolittle in The Old Vic's production of Pygmalion.
 In November 2008 he joined the cast of Emmerdale as Mick Naylor.
 In 2010 he appeared in the London production of Little Voice, as Mr Boo.
-He appeared in the role of Peter Cooper in an episode of New Tricks (BBC1) (Series 8: 10 - Tiger Tiger) first shown 5 September 2011.
+He appeared in the role of Peter Cooper in an episode of New Tricks (BBC One) (Series 8: 10 – Tiger Tiger) first shown 5 September 2011.